frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 ) > "${OTU_TABLE}2"

 # clean up
-chmod go+r,g-w "${OTU_TABLE}2"
 rm "${NEW_TABLE}"
 ```

-- explain cleaving (as a complement to lulu: separate similar sequences that do not co-occur)
+- explain cleaving (as a complement to lulu: separate similar
-- with a complete PR2 reference dataset taxonomic assignment would
-  take an hour on Google colab, to speed up things, I provide a PR2
-  subset with exactly what we need for that dataset,
+  sequences that do not co-occur)

 ### pool expected error values